iuliiazhelem/Auth0UpdateUserMetadata/README.md

 ## Objective-C
-For Objective-C you need to get Auth0 APIv2 token from this [link](https://auth0.com/docs/api/management/v2/tokens) with scope `update:users` and use it in code
-`static NSString *kAuth0APIv2Token = Your_APIv2_Token`
-For updating user metadata you need to make PATCH http request using [APIv2](https://auth0.com/docs/api/management/v2#!/Users/patch_users_by_id)
+For Objective-C you need to get Auth0 APIv2 token from this [link](https://auth0.com/docs/api/management/v2/tokens) with the scope `update:users` and use it in code `static NSString *kAuth0APIv2Token = Your_APIv2_Token` For updating user metadata you need to make a PATCH http request using [APIv2](https://auth0.com/docs/api/management/v2#!/Users/patch_users_by_id)

 ### Important Snippets
 ####Update user metadata